 - 7.3.1.
-The fixed wholesale fee for each .nz domain name (referred to in clause 7.1) is \$1.50 per month. - 7.3.2.
-InternetNZ will invoice each Registrar on a monthly basis for the aggregate amount due for the .nz domain names it manages as specified in the Billing Business Rules. - 7.3.3.
+The fixed wholesale fee for each .nz domain name (referred to in clause 7.1) is \$18.00 (excluding GST) per year. - 7.3.2.
+InternetNZ will invoice each Registrar on a monthly basis for the aggregate amount due for the .nz domain names it manages as specified in the Connection Agreement. - 7.3.3.
 The Registration Grace Period is a period beginning when a .nz domain name is registered and ending 5 days after the registration. - 7.3.4.
-The Renewal Grace Period is a period beginning when a .nz domain name is renewed by the Registrar and ending 5 days after the renewal. - 7.3.5.
-The Auto-Renew Grace Period is the period beginning when a .nz domain name is automatically renewed by InternetNZ and ending 45 days after the renewal date, during which
+The Renewal Grace Period is a period beginning only when a .nz domain name is renewed by the Registrar and ending 5 days after the renewal.
+The Renewal Grace Period does not apply when the term of .nz domain name has been extended as part of a transfer from one Registrar to another. - 7.3.5.
+The Auto-Renew Grace Period is the period beginning when a .nz domain name is automatically renewed by InternetNZ and ending 45 days after the renewal date.